buresdv/Cork/README.md

 *Skip if you already have an Apple Developer account*

-0. Enroll your account in the developer program at [https://developer.apple.com/](https://developer.apple.com/)
+0. Enroll your account in the developer program at [https://developer.apple.com/](https://developer.apple.com/).
+You don't need a paid account, a free one works fine
 1. Install Xcode
 2. Add your Developer account to Xcode.
 To do so, in the Menu bar, click `Xcode → Settings`, and in the window that opens, click `Accounts`.
 You can add your account there
 3. After you add your account, it will appear in the list of Apple IDs on the left od the screen.
 Select your account there